 1 kilo/2.2 lbs of either chicken or pork* cutlets or a combination

 1/2 Head of Garlic, peeled and crushed

 1 1/2 teaspoons, Whole Black Peppercorns or to taste (sometimes I use ground)

 1-2 Tablespoons Brown Sugar, or to taste (optional)

 *If using pork, either use Pork Belly or Pork shoulder.

 Place the meat and the rest of the ingredients in a large pan.
 Using medium heat, bring to a rolling boil.
-Lower the heat slightly then cook uncovered for about twenty minutes to half an hour.
-This is to allow the vinegar to cook.
+Lower the heat slightly then cook uncovered for about 15 minutes.
+This is to allow the vinegar to cook properly so it won’t taste so vinegary.
 Watch carefully as it boils to ensure that the liquid does not dry up.

-Cover and then continue to simmer until the meat is tender about an hour or so.
+Cover and then continue to simmer until the meat is tender about 45-minutes to an hour.
 When the meat is already tender, sprinkle the brown sugar and mix thoroughly.
 It will just add a little bit of sweetness to the adobo and will also give that delicious caramelized look.
 You can eat the adobo at this point or wait one day for even better flavor.

 If you want extra flavor and prefer the dry adobo, take out the meat and fry them quickly in a little oil.
+This would make it even yummier.
 Use the remaining sauce to pour on your rice, if you like.
 Enjoy!